V-Sekai-fire/aria-character-core/decisions/148-membrane-planning-system-implementation.md

 - PlannerBin with strategy orchestration and monitoring
 - StrategyRouterFilter with intelligent problem analysis
 - HybridCoordinatorFilter wrapping existing HybridCoordinatorV2
+- MockStrategyFilter for testing and development
+- RequestValidatorFilter for comprehensive input validation

 ### Remaining Work
-- Additional strategy filters (MiniZinc, LazyExecution, Mock)
+- Additional strategy filters (MiniZinc, LazyExecution)
-- Request validation and conversion filters
+- Request conversion filter for format transformation
-- Response aggregation and formatting
+- Response aggregation and formatting filters
 - Integration testing and performance optimization

 This implementation provides a solid foundation for unified planning operations while maintaining compatibility with existing strategies and enabling future extensibility.